New trouble for infrastructure talks as pressure mounts

 Psaki has previously said transit funding "is obviously extremely important to the president — the ‘Amtrak President,’ as we may call him.”

-The senators also appeared to have resolved issues around public water works funding.
+The senators also appeared to be debating public water works funding.
 The group had an agreement to add $15 billion to deal with lead pipe contamination beyond funds already approved in a Senate water bill.
+But it's unclear if that agreement is holding after Sen. Mitt Romney, R-Utah, raised questions.

 The final package would need the support of 60 senators in the evenly split 50-50 Senate to advance past a filibuster — meaning at least 10 Republicans along with every Democratic member.
 Last week’s test vote failed along party lines as Republicans sought more time to negotiate.